bdrive/netdrive3-i18n/README.md

 ### 6. Submitted translation will be added to the Pull requests.

-Pull requests will be reviewed by collaborators and accepted if there is no problem.
+Pull requests will be reviewed by collaborators and accepted if there is no problem..